schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 ## Put the pieces together in a KNN class

 Now that we have all of the pieces, we can wrap them all in a K Nearest Neighbor class.
-All of the functions defined above will be methods that you can call on the class.
+All of the functions defined and explained above will be methods that you can call on the class.

 - *note that while all of the concepts from the functions above are the same, the methods have been modified slightly to fit the class implementation*